Apps Ahoy! 5 for Building a Better, Happier, Calmer You

 MoodKit is based on some of the principles behind cognitive behavioral therapy (CBT), one of the most empirically validated forms of therapy available today.
 MoodKit consists of four main tools: a Thought Checker, a Mood Tracker, a Journal, and the Activities tool, which provides customizable mood-improving activities, divided into six categories.
 The Mood Tracker helps you keep abreast of how your mood changes over time, while the Thought Checker walks you through stressful situations — getting caught in traffic on the way to work, for instance — and helps you brainstorm how to manage them more proactively.
-CBT has proven effective for anxiety, ADHD, and more, and MoodKit’s personalized approach may help you get the benefits of therapy for only a fraction of the cost.
+CBT has proven effective for GAD, ADHD, and more, and MoodKit’s personalized approach may help you get the benefits of therapy for only a fraction of the cost.

 iOS, Android; $14.95/month

 Can happiness really be measured — and improved — by science?
 That’s what the creators of Happify claim to do; in fact, according to their data, 86 percent of the app’s users are happier in just two months.
 After taking a baseline happiness score, the app guides you through science-backed activities that are based on a set of five principles thought to be critical to happiness: savoring, thanking, aspiring, giving, and empathizing.
 Activities are organized into “tracks” so you can focus on specific skills you struggle with: confidence, for instance, or positive thinking.
 Every few weeks, the app will re-measure your happiness and your improvement on each skill.
 While it’s hard to say how changes in the data play out in daily life, thinking regularly about your mood — and taking concrete steps to improve it — may be the key to turning happiness into a habit.